 All thanks to the selfless, redeeming, contagious spirit of Christmas.
 And the spirit of Lydia pulling the strings behind the scenes to give Klaus a clue.
 Who else swooped up through that swirl of snow, which happened three times in the movie, swooped up that first letter from the ground and gently carried it into the hands of Klaus? . . . forever changing his heart and therefore his destiny . . . and Jesper's too . . . and also the townspeople's of glorious battle-weary high-jinks Smeerensburg, stand-in for the North Pole.

 I love ERIN BROKOVICH, RUDY, and ALI--examples of movies where the title character is the main character.
 But some of my other favorite movies do what KLAUS does: set us up for a journey by the main character who isn't the title character.
-Movies like MOTHER, COCO, and HER.
+Movies like HER, MOTHER, COCO, and ANNIE HALL.

 Storytellers are Magi, bearers of gifts--to us.
 Magicians.
 And Magi/Magicians often put their cards on the table face down and wait for us to turn them over, knowing that treasures of insight will be ours if we dare to do so.
 I'll turn over one more card.